Average Weather in Aitkin Minnesota, United States

 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Aitkin contains only modest variations in elevation, with a maximum elevation change of 105 feet, and an average elevation above sea level of 1,213 feet.
+The topography within 2 miles of Aitkin contains only modest variations in elevation, with a maximum elevation change of 105 feet and an average elevation above sea level of 1,213 feet.
 Within 10 miles also contains only modest variations in elevation (213 feet).
-Within 50 miles contains significant variations in elevation (761 feet).
+Within 50 miles contains only modest variations in elevation (761 feet).

 The area within 2 miles of Aitkin is covered by trees (52%) and cropland (42%), within 10 miles by trees (69%) and cropland (16%), and within 50 miles by trees (72%) and cropland (13%).